 We fund projects that enable the artist as a leader and change-maker, encourage lasting relationships with communities, and require community involvement.

 We believe that Social Practice Art can reach its fullest potential by creating social change.
 In order to demonstrate this ethos, at least two of the three grants in 2014 will be awarded to projects driven by a desire for social impact.

 Can anyone apply for the SPArt grant?

 No. There is a nomination process by which artists are nominated and then invited to apply for the grant.

 How are the grantees chosen?

-Our Advisory Committee members will review and select the grantees based on the project proposal submitted in the application.
+Our Advisory Committee members review and select the Grantees based on the project proposal submitted in the application.

 What kind of projects do you support?